What is a PMO? Your Guide to the Project Management Office

 Typical Roles Played

-Key Focus Areas
+PMO Focus Areas

-- effective governance and controls
+- Establishing effective governance and controls

-- “fit for purpose” processes and tools
+- Designing “fit for purpose” processes and tools

 This allows you to first establish the basics for improved delivery, and then establish a reputation as a value add driver.
 With that as a baseline you can then define a roadmap for continuous improvement of your PMO.